scalaris-team/scalaris/faq.md

 Note: You can safely use `Scalaris.str_to_list()` for any integer list (even those with large integers which are already returned as valid lists).
 It will return the original value if it is not a string or unicode object.

 ## Known Issues

-### Publishing topics with Erlang R13B01 may fail

-The httpc_handler module of the R13B01 distribution sporadically crashes when a message is published to a web server.
-This can be seen using our integrated java tests.
-There have been some changes to that module in R13B02 which seem to have fixed this bug.
-We haven't observed this behavior in Erlang R13B02 - R14A.

 ### Configure claims that the Java client script may not work